hennesre/jobhuntengine/company_research_framework.md

 - **Runway**: ~2.5 years at current burn (estimate based on raise size and team growth)

 ## Product & Technology
 Core product is an AI research assistant that ingests documents, conducts interviews, and generates insights.
-Differentiation is in their proprietary LLM fine-tuning for research contexts and multi-modal analysis (text, audio, video).
+Differentiation is in their proprietary LLM fine-tuning.
 Recently launched real-time research capabilities.

 **Tech/AI Details:**
 - Custom LLM orchestration layer (not just OpenAI API calls)